Zahra-Ansari/Bachelor_thesis_NLP/README.md

 # Bachelor_thesis_NLP
-This repository contains the code and documentation for my bachelor thesis in Natural Language Processing (NLP).
+This repository houses the code and documentation for my bachelor thesis in Natural Language Processing (NLP), focusing on Twitter content classification into fake and real categories.
+Leveraging various machine learning models, the project employs state-of-the-art NLP techniques, including text normalization and cleaning packages, to enhance the accuracy of the classification process.